 Breathe in that rich, rejuvenating air whilst gazing into an open oasis of natural splendor in New Brunswick!
 Here you will find some of the most astoundingly magnificent landmarks of Canada.
 Find yourself surrounded in endless mountainous landscapes, mesmerizing rivers, and picturesque pine forests.

 Some of the most famous monuments in Canada are naturally formed, and some are part of Canada’s diverse history.

 Fundy National Park

 Fundy National Park in New Brunswick is of Canada’s most iconic destinations.
-Although it’s a little off-the-beaten-path for many travellers to Canada, this land of epic tides is well worth the visit.
-Here you can experience the largest tides in the world all year around.
+Although it’s a little off-the-beaten-path for many travelers to Canada, this land of epic tides is well worth the visit.
+Here you can experience the largest tides in the world all year round.
 If you want to enjoy the facilities of Fundy National Park, they are open from mid-May to mid-October between 9 am to 10 pm.
-These include a golf course, heated saltwater pool and camping grounds.
+These include a golf course, heated saltwater pool, and camping grounds.

 These tides are so massive that you can be walking far out on the ocean bottom in the morning, and kayaking among the famed Hopewell Rocks in the afternoon.
 You need to respect the tide warnings while you visit, however.
 They run in 6-hour and 13-minute intervals, so timing your trip can mean witnessing the incredible 22-foot change in coastal depth.

 Along the Fundy coast is the Fundy Coastal Trail.
 This postcard-perfect route stretches between the towns of St. Stephen and Moncton.
 It is dotted with quaint motels and bed and breakfasts.
 Evenings are spent watching the sunset while the nights are filled with music and stargazing.